-We believe that in order to use these things properly in a gun fight, we first have to understand what is cover vs concealment in a gunfight.
+We believe that to use these things properly in a gunfight, we first have to understand what is cover vs. concealment in a gunfight.

-Concealment refers to anything that hides you from view but doesn't necessarily stop bullets from penetration.
-Concealment is an important part of tactics in most encounters.
-If your attacker(s) cannot see you they don't know exactly where you are or how prepared you may be to defend yourself.
+Concealment is an integral part of defensive tactics in most encounters.
+If your attacker(s) cannot see you, they don't know exactly where you are or how prepared you may be to defend yourself.

-Concealment can also be effective because your attacker(s) may not know the difference between cover and concealment and may feel that you are more protected than you really are.
-Some common types of concealment might include the walls of normal wood frame homes, small trees, or the body of your car.
+Concealment can also be effective because your attacker(s) may not know the difference between cover and concealment and may feel that you are more protected than you are.

 Using concealment to hide may be a good idea, but using concealment because you think it might stop bullets can be unsafe.
 Always know the difference.

-The truth of the matter, however, is that cover is actually far more rare than most of us realize.
-This is especially true in the environments where we would expect to have to defend ourselves (like a home).
+However, the truth is that cover is far rarer than most of us realize, especially in the environments where we would expect to have to defend ourselves (like a home).